jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/08- Links and Loops.md

 <a href="/info/<%= name %>"><%= name %></a>
 ```

 So it's a little shorter.
-There are other benefits to it that we'll see later on, such as being able to choose a different HTTP method than "get", but for now it's just shorter and more "Phoenix-y".
+There are other benefits to it that we'll see later on, such as being able to choose a different HTTP function than "get", but for now it's just shorter and more "Phoenix-y".

 So let's analyze each part of it.